Leonor Teles: Crisis of the regency

 On 27 September 1383 Leonor gave birth to a daughter who lived only a few days; as in the previous case, it was also rumored that, due to King Ferdinand's long illness, he was not the infant's father.
 One month later, on 22 October, the Portuguese monarch died, either of tuberculosis or of gradual poisoning.
 Leonor did not attend the funeral, according to the chronicler Fernão Lopes, "saying that she felt ill, and could not be there", because of her recent childbirth, or according to other commentators, "fearing the murmur of the people."

-Advised by the "emperegilados", Leonor assumed the regency in the name of her daughter, recently married to the Castilian king, following the terms of the marriage contract of Beatrice and King John I, under which it was stipulated that at the death of the king of Portugal, the dowager queen would be the regent and governor of the kingdom.
+Advised by the emperegilados, Leonor assumed the regency in the name of her daughter, recently married to the Castilian king, following the terms of the marriage contract of Beatrice and King John I, under which it was stipulated that at the death of the king of Portugal, the dowager queen would be the regent and governor of the kingdom.

 There were two parties, one that supported the pretensions of King John I of Castile and the other, represented by the bourgeoisie of Lisbon, whose objective was to expel the foreigners from the government so that the kingdom would be governed only by the Portuguese.
 This party proposed the marriage of the dowager queen with the master of Aviz, the future King John I of Portugal, but Leonor rejected this proposal.
-In Lisbon, supporters of the master of Aviz who refused to recognize Beatriz as queen for fear of Portugal's loss of independence, organized a conspiracy to assassinate Juan Fernández de Andeiro.
+In Lisbon, supporters of the master of Aviz who refused to recognize Beatrice as queen for fear of Portugal's loss of independence, organized a conspiracy to assassinate Juan Fernández Andeiro.
 The first two attempts (one of them was organized by Leonor's brother, João Afonso Telo) failed.
 The third and last attempt took place on 6 December 1383.
 The master of Aviz gave him a thrust and once on the ground, Rui Pereira killed him.
 This happened in the royal palace next to Leonor's chamber.
 The master apologized for what had happened and asked her to prevent the Castilian king from entering the kingdom of Portugal.
 Leonor demanded that Andeiro be buried with dignity and said to him, "And haven't you got any pity for that man lying there dead in such dishonor?
 Just for the sake of being a nobleman like you, take pity on him and have him buried; don't let him lie there so".
 He ignored her plea and Leonor was personally responsible for the burial of her friend that night in the Church of Saint Martin.